Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/SSH_communications.md

 > That's a very valid concern, but that simply explains delegated SSH connections.

 SSH is simple and straight-forward.
 All you actually need, is a pair of keys.
-The key-pair does not necessarily have to be generated on the machine-to-connect-from(client). **What's important is that the client machines has the private key to provide(and be verified), for(against) a public key which is already on the machine-to-connect-to(server)**.
+The key-pair does not necessarily have to be generated on the machine-to-connect-from(client). **What's important is that the machine-to-connect-from(client) machine has the private key to provide(and be verified), for/against a public key which is already on the machine-to-connect-to(server)** - irrespective of whether the key-pair was generated on it(the machine-to-connect-from/client) or not.

 This simple concept is what makes it possible for two remote machines(even virtual machines(VMs)) to connect to with each other.
 A very practical example, is how you're able to connect a remote Jenkins(master/controller) server with a remote project-host server, and programmatically perform actions on the project-host server without any direct human actions.
+You simply extract the keys from where ever they were created(whether directly on the Jenkins server or not), add the public key to 'authorised keys' on the machine-to-connect-to, then add the private key to Jenkins.
+Thus permitting/**DELEGATING** Jenkins to authenticate VIA SSH and perform actions on your behalf.

 ## Practical(Server-Client) Connection Demonstration.